-• Program National Objective(s)

-o National Objective: Benefits to low- and moderate-income persons (LMI).

-- o Eligible activity: - Clearance, Rehabilitation, Reconstruction, and Construction of Buildings (Including Housing), HCDA Section 105(a)(4) - New Housing Construction Waiver, as identified in Federal Register No. 6303-N-01 - Geographic Eligibility: FEMA IA declared parishes for Hurricanes Laura, Delta, Ida and/or the May 2021 Severe Storms. - Eligible Applicants: Eligible applicants include any public, private, for-profit, or non-profit entity which owns the subject property at the time of application.

-Administering Entity: The State of Louisiana and/or its subrecipient(s)

-Maximum Award: \$725,000 (additional cap on number of units)

-o The state estimates the start and end dates will be August 1, 2022 - July 31, 2028.
+- Program Affordability Period (if applicable) - Affordability Period: For five units and above in accordance with HOME program standards of 24 CFR 92.2529e0.
+Four units and below will be governed by periods set in program policies. - Program Definition of Second Home/Eligibility - None - Program National Objective(s) - National Objective: Benefits to low- and moderate-income persons (LMI). - Program Eligibility - O Eligible activity: - Clearance, Rehabilitation, Reconstruction, and Construction of Buildings (Including Housing), HCDA Section 105(a)(4) - New Housing Construction Waiver, as identified in Federal Register No. 6303-N-01 - Geographic Eligibility: FEMA IA declared parishes for Hurricanes Laura, Delta, Ida and/or the May 2021 Severe Storms. - Eligible Applicants: Eligible applicants include any public, private, for-profit, or non-profit entity which owns the subject property at the time of application. - Program Responsible Entity - Administering Entity: The State of Louisiana and/or its subrecipient(s) - Program Maximum Assistance - Maximum Award: \$725,000 (additional cap on number of units) - Program Estimated Begin and End Dates - The state estimates the start and end dates will be August 1, 2022 July 31, 2028. - Program Competitive Application Overview (if applicable) - Awards will be made to qualified applicants based on the score during the competitive round of funding and thereafter upon submission of eligible, completed applications. - Specific scoring criteria will be outlined in the program guidelines.

-- Awards will be made to qualified applicants based on the score during the competitive round of funding and thereafter upon submission of eligible, completed applications. - Specific scoring criteria will be outlined in the program guidelines. - Applicants must own the unit and have clear title to the property for which they are applying at the time of application. - Each project will be reviewed for ownership, title issues, duplication of benefits, financial feasibility, and cost reasonableness. - Applications must be for only one property; however, developers may submit multiple applications.

-- o Properties must be located outside of a Special Flood Hazard Area (SFHA). - Preference will be given to for-profit applicants that were property owners at the time of the hurricanes.
+- Applicants must own the unit and have clear title to the property for which they are applying at the time of application. - Each project will be reviewed for ownership, title issues, duplication of benefits, financial feasibility, and cost reasonableness. - Applications must be for only one property; however, developers may submit multiple applications. - o Properties must be located outside of a Special Flood Hazard Area (SFHA). - Preference will be given to for-profit applicants that were property owners at the time of the hurricanes.
 Applicants who acquired property after Hurricanes Laura, Delta, Ida and/or the May 2021 Severe Stormsare also eligible to apply but the applicant must have acquired the property by the time of application.
 Prior to the application period, the state will conduct outreach and education events for potential applicants.
 Potential applicants are not required to participate in these events to apply to the program, but it is strongly recommended.